pyblosxom/pyblosxom/docs/dev_codedocs.rst

 Introduction
 ============

-This chapter covers important functions, methods and classes in PyBlosxom.
+This chapter covers important functions, methods and classes in Pyblosxom.
 When in doubt, read the code.